 - Newsgathering Protection.
 Successfully defending against and giving advice regarding subpoenas and other legal process seeking confidential and non-confidential newsgathering information, including demands for reporter notes, outtakes, testimony, anonymous subscriber information, and electronic devices in both the news and docuseries/reality show context—notably defending against a subpoena seeking to unmask a group of anonymous individuals who reported #MeToo allegations; and winning a precedential New York Court of Appeals decision protecting an investigative journalist from being compelled to reveal confidential newsgathering sourcing in the murder trial of Batman-killer James Holmes.

 - First Amendment/Free Speech.
-Routinely responding to legal letters asserting defamation, libel, and privacy claims and persuading would-be plaintiffs not to resort to litigation; successfully defending against such claims in court and before regulators, both in the U.S. and abroad; and advising/litigating issues related to attempts by government officials to regulate, retaliate against, and censor speech.
+Routinely responding to legal letters asserting defamation, libel, and privacy claims and persuading would-be plaintiffs not to resort to litigation; successfully defending against such claims in court and before regulators, both in the US and abroad; and advising/litigating issues related to attempts by government officials to regulate, retaliate against, and censor speech.
 Ms. House advises both traditional media outlets and non-media companies who make public statements or otherwise create content on their free speech rights, including opinion commentary, rhetorical hyperbole, privileged statements on official proceedings or concerning common interests, and First Amendment protections for speech about public figures and public officials.
 Most recently, won dismissal of a defamation claim brought by a prominent social activist against a well-known commentator, concerning statements made about two lawsuits arising out of activities at a protest march.
-Also notably persuaded a non-U.S. television regulator to expand free speech protections for opinion commentary, including on matters of national controversy, and convinced a local state government not to censor a concert at a high-volume venue based on public statements by a world-famous rock musician.
-Currently defending a cable news network against defamation and invasion of privacy claims in a federal litigation filed by individual who was the subject of viral news reporting after protesting at a political rally for then-candidate Donald Trump.
+Also notably persuaded a non-US television regulator to expand free speech protections for opinion commentary, including on matters of national controversy, and convinced a local state government not to censor a concert at a high-volume venue based on public statements by a world-famous rock musician.

 - Copyright/Fair Use/Anti-Piracy.
 Advising media clients on their rights to make fair use of copyrighted works; defending against copyright lawsuits that falsely claim that her clients' creations infringe pre-existing works; and advising television and radio networks, regarding anti-piracy issues, including disputes relating to unauthorized streaming.
 Ms. House's work includes having represented blockbuster movie studios and comic book companies in successful defense of a copyright claim based on allegations of copying in popular super hero movie franchises and related properties; successfully persuading, without resorting to litigation, multiple news aggregator sites to cease republishing video, radio, and brand content belonging to our client; and filing litigation and ultimately persuading a Senatorial candidate to cease publication of a campaign advertisement that used television news content and branding without authorization.